SAA Student Membership

 Western Washington University offers a one-year program to students with an MLIS degree.
 The SAA website has a guide to certificate programs.

 How can I get involved with SAA-UW?

-Contact the SAA-UW (firstname.lastname@example.org) to find out how to join the organization or to chat, follow our Facebook or Instagram page, or attend an event.
+Contact the SAA-UW (firstname.lastname@example.org) to find out how to join the organization, follow our Facebook or Instagram page, or attend an event.
 There are many opportunities to volunteer and get involved!